-In the early stages of dementia, behavior is usually not frightening.
+In the early stages of dementia, behaviour is usually not frightening.
 But because the patient is still involved in regular activities outside the home, it can be challenging to work around limitations.
 Family members and caregivers should be alerted to a dementia diagnosis as early as possible so they can establish routines that will be helpful as the disease progresses.
 Watch for symptoms such as the following:

 A dementia patient will tell the same stories over and over, or ask the same question repeatedly.
-This is often the first indication that something is not right
+This is often the first indication that something is not right.

 HOW TO COPE: Have patience!
 Dementia removes the brain’s ability to make new memories, so reminding the person that they just asked that question won’t help them remember and will only make them feel helpless, angry, or frightened.

 People with dementia may miss appointments, or may not be ready on time.